Create meaningful work on YouTube without abandoning your nervous system.

 And when you try to move forward, do you get overwhelmed by fear or self-doubt?

-I offer trauma-informed coaching for sensitive people who want to create meaningful work and share their voice with the world.
+I offer coaching for sensitive creators who want to share their voice on YouTube.

 Our work will focus on: